 Keen makes some of our favorite hiking boots and shoes on the market, and their flagship Targhee has been near the top of our rankings for years.
 Taking cues from that boot’s burly construction, their Targhee III Open Toe Sandal retains the excellent out-of-the-box comfort and tough design that we love in a summer-ready package.
 The premium leather upper is hardwearing and confidence-inspiring for long-term outdoor use, while the EVA footbed and midsole offer great padding underfoot for long days on the trail or in the water.
 Coverage is another highlight, with thick leather straps protecting a good portion of the outside of the foot where you might come into contact with rocks or branches.
 And the straps are all lined with a soft neoprene fabric, minimizing the risk of blisters or problem areas.

 The most notable drawback to the Keen’s leather design is a longer break-in period.
-In general, leather is much stiffer and less malleable than more commonly used synthetic materials (especially out of the box), but the good news is that it will conform to your foot better over time.
+In general, leather is much stiffer and less malleable out of the box than more commonly used synthetic materials, but the good news is that it will conform to your foot better over time.
 Due to the amount of coverage, the Targhee is also less breathable than more open designs like the Bedrock Cairn, Chaco Z sandals, and Teva picks above, but the trade-off is better protection against scrapes and scratches.
-All in all, if you prioritize long-term durability and coverage and don’t mind the initial break-in, the Targhee is a decidedly premium and classy option for everything from hiking to paddle boarding and wearing around town.
+All in all, if you prioritize long-term durability and coverage and don’t mind the initial break-in, the Targhee is a premium and protective option for everything from hiking to paddle boarding and wearing around town.

 See the Keen Targhee III Open Toe Sandal